mobify/workshop--adaptivejs-site-1x/README.md

     Save the `_footer.js` footer file again and close it.

-    The view file for the footer should end up looking like this:
+    The view file now looks like this:

     ![Footer view file](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/UQGjgCJTk5owpRc/Screen%20Shot%202015-02-05%20at%204.27.54%20PM.png)